cp-algorithms/cp-algorithms/src/others/josephus_problem.md

 }
 ```

 Let us estimate the **complexity** of this algorithm.
 Immediately note that the case $n < k$ is analyzed by the old solution, which will work in this case for $O(k)$.
 Now consider the algorithm itself.
-In fact, on each iteration of it, instead of $n$ numbers, we get about $n \left( 1 - \frac{1}{k} \right)$ numbers, so the total number of $x$ iterations of the algorithm can be found roughly from the following equation:
+In fact, after every iteration, instead of $n$ numbers, we are left with $n \left( 1 - \frac{1}{k} \right)$ numbers, so the total number of iterations $x$ of the algorithm can be found roughly from the following equation:

 $$ n \left(1 - \frac{1}{k} \right) ^ x = 1, $$

-on taking logarithm, we obtain:
+on taking logarithm on both sides, we obtain:

 $$\ln n + x \ln \left(1 - \frac{1}{k} \right) = 0,$$
 $$x = - \frac{\ln n}{\ln \left(1 - \frac{1}{k} \right)},$$